prairie shooting star

 The inflorescence is an umbel of 4 to 25 flowers at the end of a leafless, hairless, flowering stalk (scape).

 The flowers are to 1 long and hang downward at the end of 1½ long, arching flower stalks.
-The 5 petals are white, light pink, or rosy pink, rarely magenta, with a yellow band and maroon spots near the base.
-They are bent back strongly near the base and are held mostly erect.
+The corolla is white, light pink, or rosy pink, rarely magenta, with a yellow band and maroon spots near the base.
+Most populations in the northern part of the species’ range have white flowers.
+Most populations in the north have flowers tinged with pink, rosy pink, or magenta.
+The petals are bent back strongly near the base and are held mostly erect.
 There are 5 stamens with anthers fused into a cone-shaped tube.
 There is no floral scent.

 The fruit is an egg-shaped, dark reddish-brown capsule, ¼ to long, less than 3 times as long as wide, with many seeds.
 The wall of the capsule is thick and firm.
 The capsule does not split at the bottom.